lironhi/lironhi/README.md

 I'm a creative and curious full-stack developer with a strong backend orientation.
 I love building clean, maintainable systems, automating processes, and solving real-world problems through code.

-💡 I enjoy learning new technologies and continuously improving my skills—especially when it comes to Node.js, React, and modern architecture (Docker, REST APIs, MongoDB...).
+💡 I enjoy learning new technologies and continuously improving my skills—especially when it comes to Node.js, React, NestJs and modern architecture (Docker, REST APIs, MongoDB...).

 ---